-When we tour potential members at Groundwork!, we get this question a lot: is it okay to take a call while coworking?
+When we tour potential members at Groundwork, we get this question a lot: is it okay to talk on the phone at a coworking space?
 In short, yes.
 But there are many factors to consider:

 Some spaces have phone booths, small enclosed rooms that are designed specifically for phone calls.
 Other spaces might have a specific area designated for talking on the phone.
-At Groundwork!, most of our space is wide open, so members often take calls in front of others.
+At Groundwork, most of our space is wide open, so members often take calls in front of others.
 Some members prefer to take calls in one of our lounge areas, some like to pace around the space, and others will grab a table in the cafe/gallery.
-Personally, if I’m on a long or boring call, I will throw darts while I’m listening.

 What is the current mood and noise level?

-At Groundwork! the levels fluctuate quite a bit.
-Monday mornings tend to feel a bit like a library in here, with everyone quietly concentrating.
-Wednesday afternoons or Friday afternoons can be rather busy, with lots of conversations happening and maybe even ping pong.
+At our space, the levels fluctuate quite a bit.
+Monday mornings tend to feel like a library in here, with everyone quietly concentrating.
+Wednesday afternoons or Friday afternoons can be rather busy, with lots of conversations happening.
 On quieter days, you might prefer to reserve a room or sit in the cafe area to take a call.
 When it is busy, you might feel comfortable taking a call right at your desk as your voice will blend in with the background noise.

 Do you need privacy?